Menu

 PE and Forest School

-PE and Forest School days will be every Wednesday and we ask that on this day, pupils come into school in their PE kit (burgundy shorts, white t-shirt of polo shirt and trainers).
+PE and Forest School days will now be every Tuesday and we ask that on this day, pupils come into school in their PE kit (burgundy shorts, white t-shirt of polo shirt and trainers).
 Long hair should be tied back and earrings should be removed.
 During colder days, children should wear a plain tracksuit.

 Homework